Pratham16112002/Markdown-notes/Semester Notes/Cyber Security.md

 	A electronic signature is added with the data while transmission and when receiver receive the data then he/she verify the digital signature and make sure that data is not modified.
 <span style="color:red;font-weight:bold;">Availability</span>
 Make sure that data should be available to the right person when he/she needs it.
-System should be reliable and
+System should be reliable and accessible anytime.
+Redundancy
+	My having all the data duplicated in organization makes sure data is accessible anytime, if one server fails the the data can be transfered